yangshun/server-template/README.md

 The sample data in this repository is insecure demo data.
 Before deploying a server built using this template, make sure to at least change the passwords for the seed users and the authentication secret in the `.env` file.

+## Deployment to serverless

+This template can also be deployed to serverless hosting platforms like Vercel.
+To increase portability, we strip all TypeScript types and bundle the app via [tsdown](https://tsdown.dev/) into a single file at `dist/index.js`.

+To deploy on Vercel with the default configurations, specify the following options for the project:

+- **Framework Preset**: Hono
+- **Build Command**: `npm run build`
+- **Output Directory**: `dist`

+Be sure to add the necessary environment variables.

+After which, the GraphQL endpoint can be accessed at `https://yourdomain.vercel.app/graphql`.

 ## Building a client

 This template is designed to be used with [Relay](https://relay.dev/) as the client.
 Relay is a mature choice for a GraphQL client for TypeScript apps.
 The CORS policy expects the client to run at `http://localhost:5173` during development.
 If you are using a different port, change the `DEVELOPMENT_DOMAIN` in `.env`.